rsx-utoronto/calian-gnss-ros2-drivers/calian_gnss_ros2/README.md

 - **Note**: You can modify the default port number (8080) of the visualizer node by adjusting the **`port`** parameter in the launch file.

-## :two: RTK-Moving Baseline configuration:
+## :two: Moving Baseline configuration:

-For the RTK-Moving Baseline configuration, which involves two Calian antennas (one base and one rover), and only antennas with Zed-f9p chips acting as the base:
+For the Moving Baseline configuration, which involves two Calian antennas (one base and one rover), and only antennas with Zed-f9p chips acting as the base:

-- Follow similar steps as the RTK disabled configuration and make necessary changes to the launch file.
+- Follow similar steps as the RTK disabled configuration and make necessary changes to the params file.
 - Build and source the terminal.
 - Launch the nodes with the command: